python/cpython/Doc/library/stdtypes.rst

 ..
 XXX does this still apply?
 .. attribute:: file.encoding

    The encoding that this file uses.
-When Unicode strings are written to a file, they will be converted to byte strings using this encoding.
+When strings are written to a file, they will be converted to byte strings using this encoding.
 In addition, when the file is connected to a terminal, the attribute gives the encoding that the terminal is likely to use (that  information might be incorrect if the user has misconfigured the  terminal).
 The attribute is read-only and may not be present on all file-like objects.
-It may also be ``None``, in which case the file uses the system default encoding for converting Unicode strings.
+It may also be ``None``, in which case the file uses the system default encoding for converting strings.

 .. attribute:: file.mode